mdkamran-stack/Devops_interview-question-asked_2025/Starting_AWS_project.md

 for public subnet should be connected to  IGW to access from internet

 To assicate public subnet we need "ROute table" will be associated with NAT Gateway as well as IGW and then associate the private n public subnet with route table.

+step 1: create private subnet
+step2: create NAT gateway
+step3: Route table will be connected to NAT gateway then both subnet & Route table will be associte.

 These concept in aws Vermalla video refer